robenkleene/collections/cards/computer-science.md

 - **In computer science, what does imperative mean?** Expressing a program in terms of how it should do it
 - **What are two examples of imperative programming languages?** C, Python
 - **What are four examples of declarative programming languages?** SQL, HTML, CSS, XSLT
-- **In computer science, what is referential transparency?** A function being replacable with its returned value, without altering the programs behavior
-- **What is the term for when when a function can be replaced with the value it returns without changing the programs behavior?** Referential transparency
-- **What is the relationship between declarative programming and functional programming?** Functional languages do not have loops
 - **What is control flow?** Loops and conditionals
 - **In computer science, what is starvation?** When a process is denied the resource it needs to complete its work
 - **In computer science, what is a typical example of starvation?** When a thread isn't running, due to a deadlock or even just a long running process